janmejai2002/Object-Detection-Data-Collector/README.md

 Now the frame you save will be inside a directory titled apple and the fieldname `Class` for csv will also change.

+---

+Do star if you like it and have fun :D